deltachat/deltachat-core-rust/draft/webxdc-dev-reference.md

 With `setUpdateListener()` you define a callback that receives the updates sent by `sendUpdate()`.
 The callback is called for updates sent by you or other peers.
 The `serial` specifies the last serial that you know about (defaults to 0).
-The returned promise can be awaited to execute code as soon as setup is done.
+The returned promise fires when the listener has processed all the update messages known at the time when  `setUpdateListener` was called.

 Each `update` which is passed to the callback comes with the following properties: